-After you create a project and upload files for translation, it’s time to decide who will translate and proofread your content.
-This article will cover all the approaches you can try out.
-Combine them and choose the ones that work best for you.
+Once you created your project and uploaded source files for localization, it’s time to decide who will translate and proofread your content.
+This article covers all the possible approaches you can mix and match to meet your personal needs and preferences.

 Invite as many translators and proofreaders to your project as needed.
-You can also give manager access to a lead translator or project manager so that they could manage the translation process for you (add translators, meet deadlines, and maintain quality).
+You can also give the manager access to a lead translator or project manager to manage the translation process for you (invite translators, meet deadlines, and maintain quality).

-Manage the project members in the Project Settings, Translators tab.
-To invite translators or proofreaders to the specific languages, enable Limited Access to the Languages.
-See Advanced Project Setup for more information.
+Manage the project members in the Settings > Members tab.
+To invite translators or proofreaders, granting them access to the specific target languages, select Limited Access to the Languages in the Settings > General tab.

-Crowdin Marketplace of vendors includes professional translation agencies you can hire to translate and proofread your project files.
-To check the list of all the vendors available, go to Project Settings, Vendors tab.
+Crowdin Vendors Marketplace includes professional translation agencies you can hire to translate and proofread your project files.
+To check out the list of all available vendors, open Resources, and select Vendors.

 Some of the transition agencies are integrated with Crowdin via API.
-These agencies have sign next to their names in the marketplace.
-When you decide to work with them, Crowdin forwards your untranslated data directly to the agency and after the translation is completed, it is uploaded back to the project.
+These agencies are marked with icon next to their names in the marketplace.
+When you decide to work with them, Crowdin forwards your untranslated data directly to the agency, and after the translation is completed, it is uploaded back to the project.

 Professional translation is a paid service, where the approximate cost for your project is calculated or negotiated in the process of purchasing.

-Connect these engines to run pre-translate feature and get translations done by a machine.
-A human translator can also review those translations and do post-editing.
-Otherwise, you can connect an MT of your choice and machine translations will be shown in the Editor as suggestions to assist your translators.
+Configure these engines to use manual or automated pre-translation via MT.
+A human translator can also review those translations and do post-editing if needed.
+Otherwise, you can configure an MT of your choice so the machine translations will be shown in the Editor as suggestions to assist your translators.